Leveraging Quantum-Based Architectures for Robust Diagnostics: Kidney Disease Diagnosis using Quantum-Oriented Techniques

-A second quantum convolutional layer is then applied, the output of which is fed into the second interaction layer.
+Following the qcnn of~\cite{mahmud2024quantum}, a second quantum convolutional layer is then applied, the output of which is fed into the second interaction layer.
 In Convolutional Layer~2 (two passes), the same two-qubit ansatz used in the first convolutional layer is employed, maintaining $15$ trainable parameters per pass.
 After pooling reduces the number of active data qubits to $\{q_0,q_2,q_4,q_6\}$, the ansatz is applied to a new connectivity pattern among these qubits—specifically, on local pairs $(0,3)$, $(0,1)$, $(2,3)$, and $(1,2)$ (corresponding to physical pairs $(0,6)$, $(0,2)$, $(4,6)$, and $(2,4)$).
 The second interaction layer with $12$ parameters is similar to the first interaction layer, but uses $R_{x}$, $R_{y}$, and $R_{z}$ rotation gates along with trainable parameters between Toffoli gates~\cite{mahmud2024quantum}.
-This layer helps the model learn more specific features of the training data.
-The last interaction layer takes the remaining qubits and uses CNOT gates to entangle these qubits with the ancilla qubits.
+The last interaction layer takes the remaining qubits and entangles these qubits with the ancilla qubits.
 The ancilla qubits represent the number of classes which is $4$ for the kidney CT images under study.
-The $4$ ancilla qubits are then passed into a classical network with $3$ fully connected \texttt{Linear} layers with \texttt{ReLU} activations in between each \texttt{Linear} layer.
-Algorithm~\ref{alg:hybrid_qcnn_kidneyct} summarizes the steps.
+The $4$ ancilla qubits are then passed into a classical network with $3$ \texttt{Linear} layers with \texttt{ReLU} activations in between each \texttt{Linear} layer.
+In addition to addressing class imbalance with targeted data augmentation, we compute the class weights to be used for the CrossEntropyLoss function with the following equation: $w_c = \frac{1}{max(n_c, 1)}$, $n_c$ being the number of samples in class $c$ and $w_c$ being the weight for class $c$.
+This gives classes with less samples more weight while classes with more samples receive less weight.